avnet-iotconnect/iotc-lora-demos/readme.md

-# LoRa and IOTCONNECT Integration Guide
+# LoRa and /IOTCONNECT Integration Guide

-Welcome to the Gateway and IOTCONNECT Integration Guide!
+Welcome to the Gateway and /IOTCONNECT Integration Guide!
 This repository provides a collection of guides to help you set up and integrate a LoRaWAN gateway with various network servers and IoT platforms.
 Each guide focuses on a specific aspect of the integration process, from building the gateway firmware to connecting with public networks.
 Use the links below to access detailed instructions for each integration step.

 ![IOTCONNECT Ecosystem](img/IoTC-LoRa-eco.JPG)